About the course

-You will have access to the Nizami Ganjavi Library at the Oriental Institute.
+You will have access to the Nizami Ganjavi Library part of the Faculty of Asian and Middle Eastern Studies.
 The library, comprising approximately 80,000 volumes of books, periodicals and pamphlets, housed both on and off-site, supports students of Middle Eastern and Islamic Studies, Hebrew and Jewish Studies, Eastern Christianity, South and Inner Asian Studies and Korean.
 The library’s Middle Eastern and Islamic collections have a strong focus on language, literature, and pre-1800 history, religion, philosophy and culture which is complemented by the modern Middle East collections of St Antony’s Middle East Centre Library.
 The Nizami Ganjavi Library provides access to publications in both vernacular languages (i.e. Arabic, Persian, Turkish and others) as well as European languages.

-Adjacent to the Oriental Institute is the Ashmolean Museum, which houses superb collections.
+Adjacent to the Faculty of Asian and Middle Eastern Studies is the Ashmolean Museum, which houses superb collections.

 You will have access to the University's centrally provided electronic resources, the Faculty’s IT Officer, and other bibliographic, archival or material sources as appropriate to your course.
-There is a computing room for the use of graduate students in the Oriental Institute as well as a common room where tea and coffee are available and staff and students can meet.
+There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies as well as a common room where tea and coffee are available and staff and students can meet.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.